-This booklet is about a type of cancer called Hodgkin lymphoma.
-It is for anyone who is having tests or has been diagnosed with Hodgkin lymphoma.
-There is also information for carers, friends and family members.
+This booklet is about a type of cancer called non-Hodgkin lymphoma (NHL).
+It is for anyone who is having tests or is diagnosed with NHL.
+There is also information for carers, family members and friends.

-The booklet explains what the signs and symptoms of Hodgkin lymphoma are, how it is diagnosed, and the treatments you might have.
+The booklet explains what the signs and symptoms of non-Hodgkin lymphoma are, how it is diagnosed, and the treatments you might have.
 It also has information about the feelings you might experience, and how your relationships, work and finances might be affected.
 We hope it helps you deal with some of the questions or feelings you may have.